-The Drake Agricultural Law Center is celebrating 30 years and held a Rural Attorneys and Agriculture CLE and 30th Anniversary Banquet on Friday, April 19.
+The Drake Agricultural Law Center celebrated 30 years and held a Rural Attorneys and Agriculture CLE and 30th Anniversary Banquet on Friday, April 19.

 About the Center